danielcaldas/oldblog/_posts/2018-06-17-about-js-conf-eu-berlin-2018.markdown

 Some of them take years, but at least a year to 18 months it's a more realistic duration.

 <!--JavaScript Engines: The Good Parts™ - Mathias Bynens & Benedikt Meurer - JSConf EU 2018-->
-A vital part of the Javascript runtimes are engines.
+A vital part of the Javascript runtimes are engines [<span id="d2t3">(3)</span>](#mentioned-talks-for-day-2).
 V8 is the Javascript engine for Chrome, Electron and Node.js.
 In the next talk we'll look into fundamental parts that are common to all major the Javascript engines:
 - SpiderMonkey powers Firefox and there is a Node.js fork that uses SpiderMonkey (SpiderNode https://github.com/mozilla/spidernode)
 - Chakra for Microsoft Edge also has a Node.js fork. (https://github.com/nodejs/node-chakracore)